 - Bring water, especially on warmer days

-- Check the weather forecast before visiting
+- Check the weather before going, rain can affect the trails